Meg

 less than

-forthcoming about their business, but for the most part banking has long
+forthcoming about their business, but for the most part banking has

 been a headache